bsipocz/nddata/docs/nddata/subclassing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the goal is to change the default value of an existing parameter for arithmetic methods.
-Maybe because explicitly specifying the parameter each time you're calling an arithmetic operation is too much effort you can easily change the default value of existing parameters by changing it in the method signature of ``_arithmetic``::
+If the goal is to change the default value of an existing parameter for arithmetic methods, maybe because explicitly specifying the parameter each time you're calling an arithmetic operation is too much effort, you can easily change the default value of existing parameters by changing it in the method signature of ``_arithmetic``::